 Census data shows that in 1851 the UK had a very small foreign born population, with just 100,000 people (1.5% of the population) born overseas.
 By 1951 this figure had reached 4.3% of the population.

 Then, in just ten years from 2001 to 2011, the foreign born population of England and Wales increased by nearly three million to 7.5 million or from 9% to 13% of the population.

 There is no evidence to back this up.
 The first Nobel prizes were awarded in 1901 with the first Nobel Prize being awarded to a Briton the following year.
 Since the inception of the Nobel Prize, there have been 97 winners from Britain.
-Of those 97, 20 were born abroad, of which 7 had British heritage i.e. their parents were British.
-Of the remaining 13, 5 came to the UK as refugees and the remaining 8 came to the UK to continue with their academic careers with the exception of one who came to study his undergraduate degree in the UK.
-Therefore, not one Nobel Laureate would have conceivably have been prevented from coming to the UK as a result of the kind of immigration controls now proposed.
+Of those 97, 20 were born abroad, of which seven had British heritage i.e. their parents were British.
+Of the remaining 13, five came to the UK as refugees and the remaining eight came to the UK to continue with their academic careers with the exception of one who came to study his undergraduate degree in the UK.
+Therefore, not one Nobel Laureate would have conceivably have been prevented from coming to the UK as a result of the kind of immigration controls implemented since 2010.

-Applications for study at University have increased by 17% since 2010.
+Applications for study at University have increased by 18% between 2010 and 2014.
 What has fallen is the number coming to study at below degree level.
 This is to be expected since the government has cracked down on widespread abuse, largely in this sector.
-Interviews have been rolled out, deterring bogus applicants, 750 bogus colleges have so far been closed down and the government is currently investigating fraudulently obtained English Language certificates that may have allowed as many as 48,000 ‘students’ extend their stay in Britain.
+Interviews have been rolled out, deterring bogus applicants, and 750 bogus colleges have so far been closed down.
 EU students have fallen but these students are not subject to immigration control, rather they have been deterred by an increase in tuition fees to a maximum of £9,000 per year.